 When wind chills dip so low that they can lead to frostbite in just minutes - you might be wondering how Iowa’s wildlife survives such brutal cold.
 Step back from the bread, eggs and milk aisles to learn how everything from mice to deer ride out the storm!

 I’ve got a bad feeling about this

 Wildlife don’t have the benefit of radar and weather alerts on their smartphones.
 But they don’t need it - animals are often very tuned-in to environmental changes around them and can sense coming weather events, especially changes in barometric pressure.

 Netflix and chill

-Just like Iowans descending in hordes upon grocery stores before curling up on the couch with the remote and a thick blanket, Iowa’s wildlife prepare, too.
+Just like Iowans descending upon grocery stores before curling up on the couch with the remote and a thick blanket, Iowa’s wildlife prepare, too.
 Beavers, squirrels and other critters who store food for the winter might raid their caches.
 Wildlife will feed as heavily as they can before the storm, and then hunker down to wait out the weather.
 Moving less burns less energy and allows the feast to hold them over longer.

 Let the sun shine in